phpmyadmin/phpmyadmin/doc/config.rst

     error report.
 However you can set this parameter to ``'always'`` to send error reports without asking for confirmation or you can set it to ``'never'`` to never send error reports.

+    This directive is available both in the configuration file and in users preferences.

 .. config:option:: $cfg['AllowThirdPartyFraming']